elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/code-structure.md

   <div>
   <div><strong>Interview Response:</strong> Statements are syntax constructs and commands that perform actions.
 Usually, statements are written on separate lines to make the code more readable.
   </div><br />
-  <div><strong>Technical Response:</strong> Statements are used in JavaScript to control its program flow.
-Unlike properties, methods, and events, which are fundamentally tied to the object that owns them, statements are designed to work independently of any JavaScript object.
+  <div><strong>Technical Response:</strong> Statements are used in JavaScript to control the flow of the program.
+In contrast to properties, methods, and events fundamentally tied to the object that owns them, statements behave independently of any JavaScript object.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />